naveen12345naveen/NaveenKumar/README.md

   window.addEventListener('scroll', function() {
     const popImage = document.getElementById('scroll-left-pop');

-    // If the user scrolls down more than 200 pixels, add the 'slide-in' class if (window.scrollY > 200) {
+    if (window.scrollY > 200) {
       popImage.classList.add('slide-in');
     } else {
-      // If they scroll back up to the top, hide it away again popImage.classList.remove('slide-in');
+      popImage.classList.remove('slide-in');
     }
   });
 </script>

 <div class="college-badge" style="text-align: center; margin-bottom: 15px;">